 If you have additional files within your Git repository that you need to ignore when deploying to Pagely, you can create a

 .pagely/pagelyignore file.
-This file can can ignore individual files or directories like this:
+This file can can ignore individual files or directories, relative to the respository's root, like this: